-© PARC Road Safety Group 2020.
+© PARC Road Safety Group 2024.
 First published 2012.

 All rights reserved.
-You are not allowed to reproduce, or transmit in any form or by any means, including recording or photocopying, any part of this guide without the written permission of the copyright holder, application for which should be addressed to: Susan Gray, Chairperson, PARC Road Safety Group, Culdaff, Inishowen, Co.
-Donegal.
+You are not allowed to reproduce, or transmit in any form or by any means, including recording or photocopying, any part of this guide without the written permission of the copyright holder, application for which should be addressed to: Susan Gray Email: parcroadsafetygroup@gmail.com

-You can get a copy of this free guide from PARC Road Safety Group or from your Garda Family Liaison Officer.
+You can get a copy of this free 'Finding Your Way' guide from your Garda Family Liaison Officer or a copy can be posted to you by contacting PARC Road Safety Group -